Wait, they didn’t tell me about this at school

 What can we do to improve this?

 First off, I believe schools and Higher Education establishments need to provide more education on basic life skills to their students.

 Some might say it’s not their responsibility.
 But, I beg to differ when we put these places on a pedestal as creating functioning humans for the future and hand off massive amounts of investment that many of us spend a good chunk of our lives paying off.

 A mandatory focus on setting people up for success in the early parts of their career is essential.

 I cannot tell you how many times I’ve sat in on conversations with graduates who quite quickly pick up how their education has not equipped them for some of the basic day to day requirements of working life.

-Yes, they will eventually learn this but probably after crashing around several times which I’m sure could be avoided or at least the blow softened by being instilled with this knowledge whilst in their educational journey.
+Yes, they will eventually learn this but probably after crashing around several times which I’m sure could be avoided.

-I’m fully aware that I have a number of educators reading this newsletter and please know this is not me bashing you in anyway.
+I’m fully aware that I have a number of educators reading this post and please know this is not me bashing you in anyway.

 When people enter the workforce for the first time, organisations most certainly have the burden to pick up some of the slack as I mentioned.
 But, as their careers evolve, it’s also their responsibility.